Temple of Poseidon, Sounion: Construction

 Secured by its own peribolos (court enclosed by a wall), propylaea (gateway), and two stoas (covered walkways or porticos), the construction of the ancient Temple of Poseidon around 490 BCE was likely a large investment made by the state of Athens.
 Between 508/7 and 480/79 BCE Athens is believed to have supported the founding and expansion of several sanctuaries in Attica, including those at Rhamnous, Mounychia in Piraeus, and Eleusis.

-As already explained above, one reason for the construction of the temple may have been militarily important and strategic location of the temple.
+As mentioned above, one reason for the construction of the temple may have been militarily important and strategic location of the temple.
 Following the battle with the Persians at Marathon, the Athenians were weak and were vulnerable to a naval strike.
 Athens at the time faced nearby enemies, like the island of Aigina, that could have taken advantage of Athen's recovering army by attacking by sea.
 Therefore, Athens needed a lookout, for which Cape Sounion was the perfect place because anyone traveling by the coast of Attica needed to go around Cape Sounion.
 So construction of the temple right beside the water was a military tactic that secured an outpost in a highly trafficked area in order to keep tabs on the movements of enemies.

 Cult activity

-As indicated by literary and archaeological evidence, the "leveled summit" on the coast of Cape Sounion was likely a cult site from as early as the end of the eighth century BCE.
+As indicated by literary and archaeological evidence, the "leveled summit" on the coast of Cape Sounion was likely a cult site from as early as the end of the 8th century BCE.
 Two cult centers dedicated to Athena and Poseidon respectively are believed to have been established by 700 BCE.